Burrow watches on as Leeds beat Giants

 Leeds Rhinos hero Rob Burrow and his family watched from the stands as his ex-club beat Huddersfield Giants on an emotional night at Emerald Headingley.

-Burrow, who is fighting against Motor Neurone Disease, was given a rapturous reception from the fans on his return for the first time since Covid-19.
+Burrow, who is battling motor neurone disease, earned a rapturous reception on his return for the first time since the Covid-19 pandemic began last year.

 The Rhinos boosted their play-off hopes with the six-point win.

-They stay fifth, but distanced themselves from nearest rivals Hull, who face Hull KR on Friday.
+They stay sixth, but distanced themselves from nearest rivals Hull FC, who face Hull KR on Saturday.

-Giants, meanwhile, remain ninth, but a Salford win on Sunday would narrow the gap to decimals places in a win percentage-determined table.
+Giants, meanwhile, remain ninth, but a Salford win on Sunday would narrow the gap to decimal places as the Super League table will be determined by win points percentage, in case matches - such as Thursday's postponed Warrington-Catalans tie - are not able to be completed because of the pandemic.

 Returning hero receives suitable ovation